Work in prison

 The prison employment contract contains information on working hours and rest periods granted to prisoners.

-The rules concerning adult prisoners differ from those applicable to incarcerated minors.
+The rules for adult prisoners differ from those for incarcerated minors.

 Répondez aux questions successives et les réponses s’afficheront automatiquement